computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

 ```

 The ViewPixx can also be driven in **C24** mode, as `VIEWPixx_RGB`, which is
-ordinary 8-bit-per-channel colour.
-High-resolution greyscale and colour are
+ordinary 8-bit-per-channel color.
+High-resolution greyscale and color are
 mutually exclusive on this hardware: you pick one per session.